-With all the different terms used to describe insurance, it can be tricky to know how you are covered.
+With all the different terms used to describe insurance, it can be hard to know how you are covered.
 Collision car insurance and comprehensive car insurance are like two sides of the same coin.
 Each protects you in a different way.

 What is the Difference Between Collision and Comprehensive Car Insurance?